-John Wall has been given an unusual fire appliance.
+This unusual appliance is in the care of member John Wall.
 It was on display in the reception area of Cumbria Fire Service headquarters at Cockermouth, but had to be moved out as it was no longer required there.
 John has been given it on long term loan from Cumbria Fire Service and it went into Pottery Field in February 2012.

 This machine is no more than 8 feet long and is an old fashioned hand pump, with two long handles on each side that a team of men would crank up and down to provide pumping power.